celerity/celerity-runtime/examples/wave_sim/README.md

 example](https://github.com/allscale/allscale_api/tree/50b551b4a79ef5cf08d1c9f76e3a8051c7d47239/code/tutorials/src/adaptivegrid).

-Computes a wave simulation (2D wave equation) over multiple time steps, optionally writing intermediate results to a CSV file which can subsequently be plotted.
+Computes a wave simulation (2D wave equation) over multiple time steps, optionally writing intermediate results to a binary file which can subsequently be plotted.

 The behavior of this simulation can be altered through various command line